syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Tooltip.md

 # Tooltip in UWP Sunburst Chart (SfSunburstChart)

-ToolTip allows you to display any information over a sunburst segment.
-It appears when mouse hovered over or touch any chart segment.
+Tooltip allows you to display any information over a sunburst segment.
+It appears when the mouse hovers over or the user touches any chart segment.
 By default, it displays the corresponding segment category name and its value.

 {% tabs %}